dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0302.md

 Continuing Long Statements

 A code statement is typically a single line in the editor window that can result in relatively long and harder-to-read code statements.
 The underscore character can be placed anywhere within a code statement to let the VBA environment know a code statement continues to the next line.
-A space must be placed in front of the underscore character as well—otherwise the VBA editor will display an error message.
+A space must be placed in front of the underscore character as well — otherwise the VBA editor will display an error message.

 The following shows a code statement presented on a single line: